anoma/nspec/docs/arch/node/engines/local_time_series_storage_behaviour.juvix.md

 : Updates the database by removing specified time series data.

 Messages to be sent
-: A DeleteDataTSStorageDBResponse message indicating success/failure.
+: A `DeleteDataTSStorageDBResponse` message indicating success/failure.
-: A DataChangedTSStorageDB notification if successful.
+: Several `DataChangedTSStorageDB` messages to those interested engines, if successful.

 Engines to be spawned
 : No engine is created by this action.